Your life insurance risk classification (a.k.a. risk class or rate class) is what ultimately determines how much you pay for your policy.

 Get a free, no-obligation term life insurance quote instantly without even giving away any contact information.
 When you’re ready to apply, the online application only takes a few minutes to complete.
 After submission, your Quotacy agent will keep you posted every step of the way.

-Note: Life insurance quotes used in this article accurate as of August 18, 2021.
+Note: Life insurance quotes used in this article are accurate as of March 28, 2023.
 These are only estimates and your life insurance costs may be higher or lower.